-Many gay couples turn to surrogacy to start or build their families
+Surrogacy for gay couples can help men start or build their families

-The Southern California Center for Reproductive Medicine is a proud supporter of the LGBT community.
-One of the ways in which Robert E. Anderson, MD, supports the community in his Southern California fertility center is by providing surrogacy as a family-building option for gay couples.
+The Southern California Center for Reproductive Medicine is a proud supporter of the LGBTQ community.
+One of the ways in which Robert E. Anderson MD and Don Royster MD, supports the community in his Southern California fertility center is by providing surrogacy as a family-building option for gay couples.

 Surrogacy is one of several options available to gay couples to help make their dreams of parenthood come true